-A "Pathway" to the HSC, however, can be followed where students take up to 5 years to accumulate the Year 11 Course requirements and up to 5 years to complete the HSC requirements.
+A "Pathway" to the HSC, however, can be followed where students take up to 5 years to complete the Year 11 and Year 12 HSC course requirements.
 Students working part time, following a demanding sporting program or simply wanting a less stressful program of study may take advantage of this allowance.